lisatitshall/real-estate-stats/README.md

 ### Steps taken

 - Step 1: Import the data from Excel and explore datatypes
-- Step 2: Plot data to look at price distibution and see which attributes seem to affect price
+- Step 2: Plot data to look at price distribution and see which attributes seem to affect price
 - Step 3: Use descriptive statistics to add numerical insight to plots
 - Step 4: Assess whether the normal distribution is a good approximation for price
 - Step 5: Construct a 95% confidence interval for price and use one sample hypothesis testing to test a statement about the mean price